claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 The curve type setting changes how the curves between nodes are interpolated.

-The first setting will draw straight lines between the points.
+The first setting (Linear) will draw straight lines between the points.

-The second will ensure a horizontal line on either side of a node before curving toward the neighboring nodes.
+The second (Cosine) will ensure a horizontal line on either side of a node before curving toward the neighboring nodes.

-The third and final type will produce the smoothest curve connecting each node.
+The third and final type (Adaptive Spline) will produce the smoothest curve connecting each node.

 <figure markdown>
   ![Add a Node](/img/parameters/curve-types-crop.png)